PrerakPatelCS/EERTREE_Visualization/README.md

 - Adding highlighting to each node to show the steps of how it inserts a character.
 - Improving the input but supporting cntrl functions and drag and drop
 - there may still be some bugs so catch those and do more testing
+- When testing WASITACARORACATISAW then adding e in the front bugs